Are you planning to open a salon and wondering what equipment you need?

-You’ll need a good hair clipper to cut, shape, and design your clients hair.
-When buying a clipper you want to make sure it has a powerful motor and self sharpening stainless steal blades.
+You’ll need a good hair clipper to cut, shape, and design your clients’ hair.
+When buying a clipper, you want to make sure it has a powerful motor and self-sharpening stainless steel blades.
 The benefit of a cordless clipper is obvious but you often find the engine in cordless clippers is not as good.
 Good ones are typically also a bit more expensive.

 How Much Does a Professional Hair Clipper Cost?